joshuaberetta/trend/README.md

 python cli.py
 ```

-### Notes on Installation
+### Notes

-The program should now be running and there should be a progress bar moving along.
+> The program should now be running and there should be a progress bar moving along.

-The outputs of the script will now be sitting in the output folder specified in the `config.yaml` file.
+> The outputs of the script will now be sitting in the output folder specified in the `config.yaml` file, ex. `outputs`

+## Meta

 If you have any issues with any of these steps, please contact me to assist.

-## Meta